JehhFeitosa/JehhFeitosa/README.md

 spectacular lineup.
 I have already developed academic projects with PHP, Html5, Css3, Java, Selenium, ActiveMQ, MongoDB, PostgreSql, Postman and SpringBoot.

--👀 I’m interested in PLSQL, MongoDB, Mysql, SQLServer, JAVA, GO and your framework's.
+-👀 I’m study SQL, JAVA, GO and your framework's.

 </br>

 **I work with**

-Today I'm a Software Developer with a focus on Java, study Microsservices, Spring Framework...
+Today I'm a Software Developer with a focus on Java, work too TOPAZ, PLSQL and Postman.

 In a few words, this is me, I'm a woman who likes to code in Java, and travel.

 I live in Brazil and one of my dreams is to work in another Country to have the possibility to know other cultures!

 </br> </br>